alissa-huskey/python-class/docs/guides/vscode.md

 * [Visual Studio Code Crash Course](https://www.youtube.com/watch?v=WPqXP_kLzpo) \
   An in-depth walk-through of core features like layout, search and replace, file navigation, keyboard shortcuts, customizations, the terminal and SCM.
-  It's detailed with well labled time markers so it's easy to skip around.
+  It's detailed with well labeled time markers so it's easy to skip around.
   (Recorded by a Mac user.)

 :::